processone/docs.ejabberd.im/content/admin/installation.md

 These tutorials assume installation on `localhost` for development purposes.
 In this document, when mentioning `ejabberd-YY.MM`, we assume `YY.MM` is the release number, for example 18.01.
-Also note that the installer scripts support many options usfeul for production or unattended, scripted installation.
+Also note that the installer scripts support many options useful for production or unattended, scripted installation.
 You can read more on installer options on [unattended installation](/admin/guide/unattended/).

 ## Install on Windows